Instagram Reels Not Working? 10 Fixes That Work in 2026

 Why does my Reels upload get stuck at 99 percent?

 The upload completed; the issue is on Meta’s side confirming the file hash.
 Force-close Instagram, reopen it, and re-upload the same video.
-Switching from Wi-Fi to cellular fixes this when the local network blocks Meta’s confirmation request.
-We saw this fix a 4-attempt failure in 60 seconds on Galaxy S24.
+Switching from Wi-Fi to cellular fixes this when the local network blocks Meta’s confirmation request, often within a minute.

 Will logging out delete my Reels drafts?